Nicolas1203/ocl-fd/README.md

 # ocl-fd
-Implementation of fixed directions for OCL
+Implementation of fixed directions for OCL.

+Code should be released soon.